sedthh/lara-hungarian-nlp/README.md

 ## Misc.

 This project is licensed under the **MIT License** - see the [LICENSE.md](LICENSE.md) file for details.
-Feel free to use it for your own Chatbot solutions, since
+Feel free to use it for your own ChatBot solutions, since

 ![Every civilization was built off the back of a disposable workforce...
 But I can only make so many.](https://github.com/sedthh/lara-hungarian-nlp/blob/master/bladerunner.gif)